 If you aren’t taking advantage of shopping rewards sites and portals, you could be missing out on a significant source of savings.
-A shopping rewards portal allows you to earn cash back or other rewards on purchases from select retailers.
+These sites allow you to earn cash back or other rewards on purchases from select retailers.

-Cashback Monitor is a platform that aims to track multiple cash back and rewards portals for you so you can quickly determine which portal to use to get the biggest rewards.
-This guide explains how Cashback Monitor works and which features may help you maximize your shopping rewards.
+Cashback Monitor is a platform that tracks multiple cash back and rewards portals on your behalf so you can quickly determine which portal to use to get the biggest rewards.
+This guide explains how Cashback Monitor works and which features may help you maximize your shopping rewards points.

 What Is Cashback Monitor?

-Cashback Monitor tracks the rewards offerings of over 50 shopping portals and over 15,000 retailers in one interface.
+Cashback Monitor is a free tool that tracks the rewards offerings of 48 shopping portals and over 15,000 retailers in one interface, allowing you to get the most rewards and benefits possible when you shop.
 The types of shopping portals it monitors include:

 How To Use Cashback Monitor

-Cashback Monitor is a free tool that doesn’t require you to sign up to access its primary features.
-It has an easy-to-use interface that allows you to perform a quick search in a few different ways to determine which shopping portals are offering the best rewards:
+Cashback Monitor doesn’t require you to sign up to access its primary features.
+It has an easy-to-use interface that allows you to perform a quick search to determine which shopping portals are offering the best rewards.

 Cashback Monitor Account Features